camroach87/gefcom2017/README.md

 ## To do

+* PRIORITY: For total should be using column D of the "ISO NE CA" worksheet.
 * Increase the number of years of data in
     + Model training set.
     + Weather bootstrap set.
 Only last 6 years of weather used!
 Need more variety!